sebras/berkeman-acceldev/README.md

 This is a dev repo, so I may well force push over it.

-Install with setup.py, then try "bd --help".
+Install with setup.py, then try "ax --help".

 License
 =======